novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 - You said you wanted to retire before forty and travel the world with your family.
 Shouldn't we do it together?

-If he answered like this, how should Lee Hyun-woo react?
+If she answered like this, how should Lee Hyun-woo react?

 ‘I'm getting old and overthinking.’